 Third, this study provides a well-rounded view of how an organization can achieve SCP and thrive in the long term.
-SCP requires a wellrounded strategy consisting of organizational environmental initiatives, stakeholders' relationship and profit management.
-Organizations that have already obtained a high level of SCP will draw attention to developing a balanced strategy that fulfills all the dimensions with the aim of sustaining and thriving in the long term.
+SCP requires a wellrounded strategy consisting of organizational initiatives, stakeholders' environmental relationship profit management. and Organizations that have already obtained a high level of SCP will draw attention to developing a balanced strategy that fulfills all the dimensions with the aim of sustaining and thriving in the long term.
 For organizations that still do not reach the high level of SCP, this study highly encourages business leaders and managers to employ sustainable practices and consider responsibility towards stakeholders and the wider society in every aspect of their organizations.